smith-chem-wisc/FlashLFQ/README.md

 *FlashLFQExecutable --idt "C:\MyFolder\msms.txt" --rep "C:\MyFolder" --ppm 5 --chg false*

 **Graphical User Interface (GUI)**
-The identification file and spectra files can be added by drag-and-drop or by clicking the "Add" button in the respective area.
+The GUI can be used by opening GUI.exe.
+The identification files and spectra files can be added by drag-and-drop or by clicking the "Add" button in the respective area.
 Settings can be changed by going to Settings -> Open FlashLFQ Settings.
 The Experimental Design (required for normalization) is specified by clicking the "Experimental Design" button under the mass spectra files area.

 **Tab-Delimited Identification Input Text File**